oconnor663/jacko.io/posts/async_three.md

-As we noted above, Tokio supports tasks that run in the background without blocking program exit, and it also supports tasks with return values.[^listen_loop] Both of those things require [`tokio::task::spawn`] to return a [`tokio::task::JoinHandle`], to very similar how [`std::thread::spawn`] returns a [`std::thread::JoinHandle`].
+As we noted above, Tokio supports tasks that run in the background without blocking program exit, and it also supports tasks with return values.[^listen_loop] Both of those things require [`tokio::task::spawn`] to return a [`tokio::task::JoinHandle`], very similar to how [`std::thread::spawn`] returns a [`std::thread::JoinHandle`].
 We'll implement our own `JoinHandle` to get the same features.
-Also, the only way for our tasks to block so far has been `sleep`, and introducing a second form of blocking will lead us into some interesting bugs.
+Also, the only way for our tasks to block so far has been `sleep`, and introducing a second form of blocking will lead us into an interesting bug.

 [^listen_loop]: We won't need task return values ourselves, but once we
     implement blocking, we'll see that carrying a value doesn't add any extra